Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Preliminaries and System Overview

+The final step is to devise a behavior-based control law to achieve the shape formation task and, meanwhile, enhance the localization (see Fig.~\ref{overview}C and Section \ref{control}).
 Once all the robots reach an agreement on the localization of the desired shape, each robot can form the desired shape driven by the proposed behavior-based control law (see Section \ref{Sec_shapeformation}).
 Specifically, the behavior-based control law consists of four velocity commands $v_i^{\rm ent}$, $v_i^{\rm exp}$, $v_i^{\rm int}$, and $v_i^{\rm enh}$.
-The four commands represent the shape-entering, shape-exploring, neighbor-interacting, and localization-enhancing behavior motions, respectively.
-The detailed usages of these command are as follows.
+The four commands representthe shape-entering, shape-exploring, neighbor-interacting, and localization-enhancing behavior motions, respectively.

-The shape-entering command $v_i^{\rm ent}$ guides robot $i$ into the desired shape by seeking the darkest cells around it (see Fig.~\ref{overview}C).
-The shape-exploring command $v_i^{\rm exp}$ aims to steer robot $i$ to explore the unoccupied area inside the desired shape (see Fig.~\ref{overview}C).
-The neighbor-interacting command $v_i^{\rm int}$ is responsible for both collision avoidance and velocity alignment among adjacent robots (see Fig.~\ref{overview}C).
-Different from our previous work \cite{Sun2023NC} which relies on the external localization infrastructure, the above commands are all calculated with the estimated relative positions.
-Furthermore, to handle the problem that each robot may encounter new neighboring robots which are not localized, the localization-enhancing command $v_i^{\rm enh}$ is designed to enhance the relative localization among adjacent robots (see Fig.~\ref{overview}C).
-Simulation and experiment results demonstrate that the robots can form desired shape using only local distance and displacement measurements in the absense of external localization infrastructures.